eljojo/faircamp-fork/src/manual/index.md

 ## Other resources

-- See the [website](https://simonrepp.com/faircamp) for screenshots.
+See the [website](https://simonrepp.com/faircamp) for further community resources, a feature overview, screenshots, and a list of faircamp sites to explore.

-- See the [repository](https://codeberg.org/simonrepp/faircamp) for the source code.
+See the [repository](https://codeberg.org/simonrepp/faircamp) for the source code.